-29.3 A. Promotion
+29.36 A. Promotion

 When an employee is promoted, his/her salary shall only be advanced to a rate in the new pay range which would provide at least a five percent (5%) increase in the range from which he/she was promoted.
+Such increase calculation shall be made only after adding the balance of any remaining increase(s) otherwise due in accordance with the provisions of paragraph 29.4.
 The effective date of the promotion becomes the employee's new evaluation date.
 An employee's evaluation date shall be the anniversary date of the last salary adjustment.